 In the SST Report RAW, the STA transmits a report frame to the AP not earlier than the start of its assigned RAW slot, followed by the AP's response for confirmation after SIFS.

 When the AP uses a RAW for SST sounding, RAW Type is Sounding RAW, the RAW Type Options subfield is equal to SST RAW, and the Slot Definition Format Indication indicates that the RAW is used for SST Sounding in the RPS information element (See 8.4.2.170b (RPS element)) transmitted by the AP.
 The(#3140) SST sounding sequence within the SST Sounding RAW comprises a series of S1G NDP MAC frames (e.g., NDP CTS frames), each transmitted on one of the channels among those indicated by the Channel Indication field of the RAW, starting with lowest frequency channel and continuing in sequence with the next higher frequency channel if more than one channel is indicated.
 The RPS element for the SST sounding RAW specifies a start time, channel(s) and RAW duration for each RAW assignment.
-The AP shall not transmit any S1G NDP MAC frame on a channel within an SST sounding RAW before PIFS. (#3833) If the AP does not observe an idle medium condition within one slot time(#3141) (#Ed) after switching to a channel, then the AP shall not transmit an NDP, but shall wait for the duration of an NDP before switching to the next channel.
+The AP shall not transmit any S1G NDP MAC frame on a channel within an SST sounding RAW before the TxPIFS slot boundary as defined in 9.3.7 (DCF timing relations). (#3833) If the AP does not observe an idle medium condition within one PIFS (#3141) (#Ed) after switching to a channel, then the AP shall not transmit an NDP, but shall wait for the duration of an NDP before switching to the next channel.
 This allows listening SST STAs to predict the timing of the sounding transmission for each channel.
 An AP may schedule multiple SST sounding RAWs to increase the probability that a sounding frame is transmitted on each SST channel.
 The amount of time allocated in the Sounding RAW for the channel switch operations performed by the AP is implementation dependent, and is calculated at the non-AP STA by subtracting the value N * (PIFS + NDPTxTime) from the total RAW duration and dividing the result by N-1, where N is the number of channels to be sounded.

 When the AP uses a RAW for SST operation and the RAW is not a sounding RAW, then the RAW Type is Generic RAW and the Channel Indication Presence bit is set to 1 and the number of channels indicated in the Channel Indication in the RPS information element (See 8.4.2.170b (RPS element)) transmitted by the AP shall be one, unless there is only one STA assigned to each slot in the RAW defined by the RPS element.
 An AP shall not schedule any non-SST STA within a RAW that has a Channel Indication Presence bit equal to 1.